snu-mllab/Efficient-Dataset-Condensation/README.md

 - To run the codes, install efficientnet package ```pip install efficientnet_pytorch```

 ## Updates
 - (2022.06.28) We uploaded CIFAR-100 condensed data with 10 and 20 images per class ([link](https://drive.google.com/drive/folders/1yh0Hf2ia4b-1edMiAr1kXCH4eUcYNfmz?usp=sharing)).
+Note, all of our data are unnormalized, so normalization is required for training.
 - (2022.06.28) We uploaded codes for speech data (see [```./speech```](https://github.com/snu-mllab/Efficient-Dataset-Condensation/tree/main/speech)).

 ## Test Condensed Data